The Exercises of St. Ignatius

 Format:

 The Ignatian Adventure facilitates an eight-month long retreat in daily life.
-There are 32 weeks of prayer and meditations with suggestions for each day of the week.
+There are 32 weeks of readings and meditations with suggestions for each day of the week.
+It is highly encouraged to spend 30–60 minutes daily in prayer and journaling.

 As such, praying the Exercises requires a significant commitment of time.
 However, each participant can choose a daily/weekly rhythm that works best for them.
-Once a week, the group will gather in person at the Abbey or online for reflection and listening.
+Once a week, the group will gather online or in person at the Abbey of the Heights for reflection and listening.

 Gathering:

-60-75 minutes/week @The Abbey of the Heights or online (via Zoom)
+60-75 minutes/week online (Zoom) or at the Abbey of the Heights in Tulsa.

-The weekly gathering will open with a time of centering, followed by a time of listening/sharing/reflecting on our experience over the previous week.
+The weekly gathering will open with a time of centering, followed by a time of listening, sharing, and reflecting on our experiences over the previous week.
 We’ll close our gathering with prayer and look forward to what’s coming next.

 Day/Time: